 Can dogs with colitis eat brown rice?

 Yes.
-Brown rice is healthy for dogs and many commercial dog food brands feature
+Brown rice is healthy for dogs, and many commercial dog food brands feature it.

 Can dogs with colitis eat leafy green vegetables?